 top of page

-Writing Lessons & Advice: Essay Help-Research
+Writing Lessons & Advice: Essay Help-Researching

-Another tough step in essay writing is research.
+Another tough step in essay writing is researching.
 Do you know where to look, how to look, what you’re looking for?
 Do you find yourself with a broad idea or in an overwhelming sea of source material to dive into?
 Does it all seem like a tedious process?
 Here are my Lessons & Advice to the rescue!

 To some extent, research is an exercise in critical thinking with regard to your thesis/main idea.
 By definition, it's a diligent and systematic investigation into a subject in order to discover or revise facts, theories, applications, etc. Research is the stage where you analyze available information for the best content that supports your thesis/idea.
 You’ll incorporate that content into your essay through a number of strategies, like interpretation, inference, explanation, reflection, synthesizing, and of course, quotes and citations.
 If you have to follow some kind of note-card or note-taking step with your research, it's just a way to help you keep track of your potential essay material.
 (I hated it too, but saw the value in it later on.
 I touch on note-taking in another lesson.)

 As essays are typically academic projects, they need similar source material: academic sources, or sometimes also peer-reviewed or scholarly material.
 These kinds of sources are generally nonfiction/informational books, journal articles, published reports, or government documents.
 They are key to research because they’re professionally research-based themselves.
 Reputable figures and organizations produce them and that kind of credibility goes a long way in solidifying the point you try to make with their work in yours.
 The word of the academic scholar or professional often carries more weight than the Average Joe’s.
+(Academic sources and other research material will be discussed in a future lesson!)

 Obviously, the library is one place to find academic sources.
 You’ll want to look in sections pertinent to your research topic.
 Perhaps refer to the Dewey Decimal system organization or ask library staff or an instructor to help you find a starting point if you can.
 Online databases like JSTOR, EBSCO, and Google Scholar are specialized search tools that produce results connected to academic sources.